davidlaprade/shiny-nemesis/paper.md

 mathematical beliefs just because of this.
 So too, then, for us and our moral beliefs.

-6.0 The Argument from Best Explanation
+§6.0 The Argument from Coincidence
-- the argument is:
-- it is very unlikely that our moral dispositions are dispositions to true beliefs
-- most of our moral beliefs correspond to our moral dispositions
-- if (1) and (2) then it would be a remarkable coincidence if our moral beliefs were true
-- coincidences require explanation in order for us to be justified in accepting them
-- there is no good explanation of such a coincidence
-- hence, something has to be given up: the only plausible candidate is that our beliefs are true
-- hence, our beliefs are not true: realism is false
-- textual evidence that this is what Street has in mind
+  Street has another argument against the negative realist:
-- Of course it’s possible that as a matter of sheer chance, some large portion of our evaluative judgements ended up true, due to a happy coincidence between the realist’s independent evaluative truths and the evaluative directions in which natural selection tended to push us, but this would require a fluke of luck that’s not only extremely unlikely, in view of the huge universe of logically possible evaluative judgements and truths, but also astoundingly convenient to the realist.
+Of course it’s possible that as a matter of sheer chance [that] some large portion of our evaluative judgements ended up true, due to a happy coincidence between the realist’s independent evaluative truths and the evaluative directions in which natural selection tended to push us, but this would require a fluke of luck that’s not only extremely unlikely, in view of the huge universe of logically possible evaluative judgements and truths, but also astoundingly convenient to the realist.
 Barring such a coincidence, the only conclusion remaining is that many or most of our evaluative judgements are off track.
+122 Her reasoning seems to be as follows.
+If the negative realist is right, then a completely random, unreliable process just happened to identify all of the true moral beliefs.
+What a happy coincidence!
+Unfortunately, coincidences require explanation in order for us to be justified in accepting them.
+And there is no such explanation to be had here.
+The negative realist is in a poor way.

-122 6.1 Improbability and Mechanism
+§6.1 Improbability and Mechanism
+  The argument of §6.0 is among Street’s most compelling arguments against the negative realist.
+But I think it makes mistakes about the relationship between probability, coincidence, and mechanisms.
-- consider a routine lottery drawing
+To see this, consider a routine lottery drawing.
+LOTTERY
-  - I go to buy a PowerBall ticket and have the number generated randomly
-- tomorrow comes and a number is drawn: it’s my number!
+I go to buy a PowerBall ticket.
+Tomorrow comes and a number is drawn: it’s my number!
-- suppose someone told you this story and that you didn’t have a way of verifying it’s truth
-- would you say:
-    - “really--your number was drawn?” (eyebrows raised with doubt)
-- “that’s a very big coincidence, don’t you think?”
-- “tell me then, if this really happened as you say, how did it happen?”
-- “how did that random machine manage to select exactly your random number just when you wanted it to?”
-- would a mechanism be called for in such a case?
-- should you be skeptical about this story until one was provided?
-- it seems not: you’re claiming that the process was random and you just got lucky
-- there is nothing to explain
-- skepticism in such a circumstance does not seem warranted
-  - this even despite the fact that the odds of picking a winning lottery number are staggeringly low
-  - we just don’t need anyone to be able to explain how this happened in order to accept that it did
+Suppose someone told you this story and that you didn’t have a way of verifying its truth.
+Would you say: “Really -- your number was drawn?” (eyebrows raised with doubt).
+“That’s a very big coincidence, don’t you think?
+Tell me, then, if this really happened as you say, how did it happen?
+How did that random machine manage to select exactly your number just when you wanted it to?”
+Would a mechanism be called for in such a case?
+Should you be skeptical about the LOTTERY story until one was provided?
+It seems not: you’re claiming that the process was random and you just got lucky.
+There is nothing to explain, and skepticism in such a circumstance does not seem warranted.
+This even despite the fact that the odds of picking a winning lottery number are staggeringly low.
-- consider a different story
+Consider a different story.
+  WINDSHIELD
-  - I just smashed your windshield ten minutes ago.
+I just smashed your windshield ten minutes ago.
 Shattered it to pieces.
-  - But right after I just felt so bad.
+But right after I just felt so bad.
 So I replaced it.
-If you go outside now you’ll see it just as you left it
+If you go outside now you’ll see it’s just as you left it
-- suppose someone told you this story and you didn’t have a way of verifying it’s truth
-  - here I think you would say:
-    - “really--you replaced a windshield in just ten minutes?” (brow furrowed with suspicion)
-    - “you just happened to have the right cut of glass for my make and model, and the tools at the ready?”
-- “you cleaned up all that glass?”
-- “you managed to acquire new inspection stickers and parking passes to my golf club?”
+Suppose someone told you this story and you didn’t have a way of verifying its truth.
+Here I think you would say: “Really -- you replaced a windshield in just ten minutes?”
+(Brow furrowed with suspicion.)
+“You just happened to have the right cut of glass for my make and model, and the tools besides?
+You cleaned up all that glass?
+You managed to acquire new inspection stickers and parking passes to my golf club and put them on the new windshield in the same place?
-- “tell me then, if this really happened as you say, how did it happen?”
-- “how did you manage to do all of this in so little time?”
-- here you really should be doubtful of the truth of the story until a mechanism was provided
-- it would really seem like a giant coincidence if all of the conditions were so as to make what you claim possible
+Tell me then, if this really happened as you say, how did it happen?
+How did you manage to do all of this, and in so little time?”
+Here you really should be doubtful of the truth of the story until a mechanism was provided.
+It really would seem like a giant coincidence if all of the conditions were so as to make what you claim possible.
-- so why does one story demand a mechanism and the other not?
-- both stories are improbable
-  - it is improbable that someone would win the lottery
-  - it is improbable that someone would repair a shattered windshield in 10 minutes
+Why does WINDSHIELD demand a mechanism while LOTTERY does not?
+Both stories are improbable.
+It is improbable that someone would win the lottery.
+It is improbable that someone would repair a shattered windshield in 10 minutes.
-- neither story can be independently verified
+Moreover, neither story can be independently verified.
-- answer: we are assessing their probabilities from very different evidential bases
-  - for the lottery: the evidential base is just the base rate
-- the number of possible winning combinations, and the fact that the drawing was random
-  - for the windshield: the evidential base is not a base rate, but is rather a large collection of general causal facts
-    - e.g. it takes time to find the right windshield for a car and clean up glass and procure replacement parking passes
+I think the important difference between these stories is that we are assessing their probabilities from very different evidential bases.
+For LOTTERY the evidential base is just the base rate: the number of possible winning combinations, and the fact that the drawing was random.
+For WINDSHIELD: the evidential base is not a base rate, but is rather a large collection of general causal facts, e.g. that it takes time to find the right windshield for a car and clean up glass and procure replacement parking passes, etc.
-- what we see:
-  - when something is picked randomly from a large number of possibilities (and this is all we know about it) it is indeed improbable
-  - but it is not a coincidence: it does not demand a mechanism
-  - mechanisms seem to be demanded only when the causal facts seem to render something unlikely
+The take-away message from all of this is the following: when something is picked randomly from a large number of possibilities (and this is all we know about it) it is indeed improbable.
+But it is not a coincidence: it does not demand a mechanism.
+Mechanisms seem to be demanded only when an event is rendered unlikely by the causal facts relevant to that event.

-6.2 Against the Argument from Best Explanation
-- suppose the realist bites the bullet here and just says we got lucky
-- which of the above stories does the evolution of morality (according to Street) more closely resemble?
-  - the lottery, not the windshield
-- why?
-  - whatever traits our moral dispositions have been piggy-backing on are best thought of as having no relation to the truth/falsity of moral claims
-    - so claims Street, anyway… quote??
-  - what ended up selecting our dispositions, in other words, was random with respect to the truth/falsity of the moral claims it picked
-    - a moral claim’s being true did not cause it to be any more or less likely to be chosen; ditto for being false
-  - so Street is claiming that if we follow our moral dispositions, it’s as good as picking randomly
-  - but picking randomly is only risky if there are many bad choices in the
-    bunch: if the numbers are bad
-    - this is why she points out that there are many possible moral judgements that our dispositions could have corresponded to
-    - (if the moral realist is to be taken at his/her word) the number of possible moral judgements dwarfs the number of true moral judgements by orders of magnitude
-    - so again, the numbers are bad too
-- these are exactly the circumstances we had in the lottery case
-  - recall, the lottery case did not require a mechanism in order to be plausible
-- so I deny the third premise here: if (1) and (2) then it would be a remarkable coincidence if our moral beliefs were true
-  - there is no coincidence here
-- the problem with this way of bridging the gap is that it mistakenly assumes that when the co-occurrence of an event pair is unlikely, it constitutes a coincidence (something requiring explanation to be justifiably believed)
-  - but this is not so
-  - it is thus the further hole in this manner of patching Street’s case
+§6.2 The Second Argument Reconsidered
+The negative realist is committed to the claim that we just got lucky: that much of our moral psychology just happens to point to true beliefs (the beliefs we have).
+Street is claiming that this is an implausible coincidence given the random manner in which our moral psychology evolved.
+Hence, it should not be believed.
+I want to press Street on whether or not the negative realist is in fact committed to an implausible coincidence.
+In the previous section we examined two stories (LOTTERY and WINDSHIELD) to dig deeper into the relationship between probability, coincidence, and mechanism.
+Which of those stories does the negative realist’s account more closely resemble?
+It seems LOTTERY, not WINDSHIELD.
+There are two reasons for this.
+First, the negative realist claims that our moral psychology was picked randomly, much as the lottery ticket was picked randomly.
+Second, the negative realist holds that what was picked randomly corresponds to what we picked by another process (our moral beliefs), much as the lottery ticket corresponds to the lottery number picked by another process.
+It’s not as if Street is claiming that the negative realist is guilty of endorsing a view that is causally inconsistent -- as WINDSHIELD seemed to be.
+If she were, then things would be different.
+But she isn’t, and it’s hard to see how she could be.
+Recall, then, that LOTTERY did not seem to describe an implausible coincidence: the kind of story which requires a mechanism in order for us to be justified in accepting it.
+Given, then, the marked similarities between LOTTERY and the negative realist’s claim, it would seem that the burden is on Street to demonstrate why these cases should be treated differently.
+Why does one describe an implausible coincidence but the other not?
+Baring such a demonstration, it seems that we should treat these cases the same and say that the negative realist is not in fact committed to an implausible coincidence.

 7.0 No Epistemic Base
   - moral psychology is the sole source of evidence for moral claims